West Side Tennis Club: Forest Hills Stadium

-NIMBY backlash
+Noise complaints

 Following backlash from residents living near the stadium, a curfew of 10 p.m. was implemented for all shows.
 In 2014, shortly after the stadium's re-opening, concerts by Brand New and Modest Mouse, Zac Brown Band, and Lil Wayne saw decibel levels above the city's noise code, leading to warnings being issued.
 A month after meeting with the Environmental Protection Department to discuss strategies for mitigating noise, The Replacements performed over the decibel limit three times during their finale, and the stadium was fined $3,200.
 In 2015, the stadium spent $500,000 on noise suppression methods including a concrete fence and stairway covers.

 An October 2022 concert featuring Yeah Yeah Yeahs and Japanese Breakfast resulted in 62 noise complaints, the highest number recorded for the stadium.
 In May 2023, the stadium was sued by the Forest Hills Gardens Corporation for violating the neighborhood's residential zoning regulations.
 In response, West Side Tennis Club and its booker countersued and a judge provided an injunction allowing for Burns Street to remain open for the over 30 concerts that were scheduled at the stadium that summer.
 The stadium was sued three times in total for noise complaints in 2023.

-On March 25, 2025, the Forest Hills Gardens Corporation, a private group that manages the surrounding residential community, refused to give the NYPD access to close the privately owned streets for concerts and denied the stadium permits for summer concerts later in the year.
-Another group, Concerned Citizens of Forest Hills, led by an attorney who lives in the area, is also suing the venue due to violating noise limits.
-Without access to these roads the NYPD claims they "would be unable to manage public safety around the stadium" and that "the city had no choice but to revoke the concert permits".
-However, neither the stadium, nor its management, have received notice from the NYPD of their permits being revoked.
+On March 25, 2025, the Forest Hills Gardens Corporation, a private group that manages the surrounding residential community, refused to give the New York City Police Department (NYPD) access to close the privately owned streets for concerts and denied the stadium permits for summer concerts later in the year.
+Another group, Concerned Citizens of Forest Hills, led by an attorney who lives in the area, also sued the venue for violating noise limits.
+Without access to these roads, the NYPD claimed they "would be unable to manage public safety around the stadium" and that "the city had no choice but to revoke the concert permits".
+However, neither the stadium, nor its management received notice from the NYPD of their permits being revoked.
 The Queens Chamber of Commerce supported the stadium, denouncing its opponents as "outrageous and unacceptable."
-On April 15, 2025, it was reported that an agreement was reached to permit the concerts to occur.
+On April 15, 2025, it was reported that an agreement was reached to allow concerts to occur there again.
+In 2026, the city reached a settlement in which it agreed to pay residents $150,000.